 ½ cup freshly squeezed lime juice

-Combine lime juice, fish sauce, vinegar, shallots, sugar, pepper flakes and garlic in a small bowl.
+- To make the sauce: Combine lime juice, fish sauce, vinegar, shallots, sugar, pepper flakes and garlic in a small bowl.
 Using a mandoline, vegetable peeler or a knife, cut the carrot into 8 to 10 thin slices.
 Then with a knife, cut into very fine strips.
 Add to the bowl.
 Cut the chili into thin cross sections, leaving the seeds intact, and add to the bowl.
-Stir all and let sit in the refrigerator for at least 1 hour before serving.
+If time permits, refrigerate for at least 1 hour before serving.